25 Classic Stoner Movies

 Just like Jay and Silent Bob, Harold and Kumar are by now well established in the weed world.
 Harold and Kumar represent the first installment of a very long film career, including their trip to White Castle, their escape from Guantanamo Bay, and a Christmas celebration.
 It’s highly recommended to start with the very first movie, before diving into a full marathon of Harold and Kumar fan-favorites.

 Sometimes movies gain entry into the cannabis hall of fame not because they are funny, but because they aren’t funny at all.
 Method Man and Redman play to this point in How High.
-Its so bad, it’s good, if you know what we are saying.
+It’s so bad, it’s good and has become one of the most known stoner movies of all time.

 Super High Me